near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## 12.15.2020

+Michael: rerun the experiment for sharded network after fixes.
+Network can sustain up to 1000tps, but 2000 tps still does not work (some nodes get kicked out)

+Piotr: finish adding performance metrics (PR submitted); improved stats by adding number of blocks that need to be synced; finish adding metrics for memory behind a feature flag; figured out issue with intellj

+Misha: fix the cache contention on trie view cache; found the issue that we don't check version of header and block; state part request is slow (traverses the trie in order) and may not benefit from caches.
+Plan to disable cache for that.
+Also looked into lock-free lru cache, but didn't find anything in rust

 ## 12.08.2020

 Michael: fix performance issues when found during sharded network investigation.
 Check header signature only once; only apply blocks when it has all chunks